intel-lab-lkp/linux/Documentation/firmware-guide/acpi/apei/einj.rst

     Bit 0
       Processor APIC field valid (see param3 below).
     Bit 1
-      Memory address and mask valid (param1 and param2).
+      Memory address and range valid (param1 and param2).
     Bit 2
       PCIe (seg,bus,dev,fn) valid (see param4 below).
+    Bit 3
+      EINJv2 extension structure is valid

   If set to zero, legacy behavior is mimicked where the type of injection specifies just one bit set, and param1 is multiplexed.